My Collection of dotfiles in one place!

 This is my personal dotfiles repository.
 All submodules (and also this repository) is meant to be stowed (a method of symbolic linking).
 For now each submodule is pointed to their respective main branch.

-Perhaps the other feature of this repository (and also all the submodules) is github pages generation automated using using actions, see the .github/workflows/publish.yml
+Perhaps the other feature of this repository (and also all the submodules) is github pages generation automated using actions, see the .github/workflows/publish.yml

 file on each repository for more detail.